elee131/SnapQuest_Full/README.md

    </li>
 </ol>
-<h4>After running the commands, Expo will start. <br>
+<p>After running the commands, Expo will start. <br>
-Then you can view the project in your web browser or on a mobile device using the Expo app.</h4>
+Then you can view the project in your web browser or on a mobile device using the Expo app.</p>

 ## How to use Snap Quest
 <a name="useSnapQuest"></a>